How to Maximize the Power of Links With Annotation Text and In-Text SEO

 Annotation Text = Better SEO

-Begin finding the best keywords and Focus Terms with LinkGraph’s free Keyword Research Tool or sign up for Search Atlas for full access to all your Focus Terms.
+Begin finding the best keywords and Focus Terms with LinkGraph’s free Keyword Research Tool or sign up for Search Atlas for full access to all your focus terms.